Duterte: Maute Group founded by ex-cops dealing in illegal drugs

 ILIGAN CITY — President Rodrigo Duterte revealed on Friday that the Maute Group fighting government troops in Marawi City was founded by two brothers (Abdullah and Omar Maute) who were former police officers involved in illegal drugs.

 “They were policemen in Manila who got enamored with the money of shabu,” he said.
-“Umuwi dito (They returned here) and established one of the biggest factories of shabu in Lanao del Sur,” Duterte said in a speech before soldiers of the Army’s 2nd Mechanized Battalion.
+“Umuwi dito (They returned here) and established one of the biggest factories of shabu in Lanao del Sur,” Duterte said in a speech before soldiers at the multi-purpose hall of the Army’s 2nd Mechanized Infantry Brigade.

 He said money from the drugs trade was used “to fuel the movement.”